budatasci/Fall2022/workshops/sql-for-ds-interviews/sql-for-ds-interviews.md

 ### `GROUP BY`
-A Group By clause allows us to group together tuples thta have a common value apply an aggregate function to the tuples in each subgroup
+A Group By clause allows us to group together tuples thta have a common value and apply an aggregate function to the tuples in each subgroup

 7. What is the average quantity for each `ORDERID` in `OrderDetails`?
     ```